 - Your UM coverage protects you, and usually also the passengers in your vehicle, at the time of the accident, such as your children.

 - Your private health insurance only goes so far.
 If you have injuries by the fault of an uninsured motorist/underinsured motorist and even if your medical expenses are covered by your own private health insurance (which you may carry through your employer), if you are not covered by UM insurance, you will not be able to recover your lost wages and pain and suffering suffered in the crash.

 Finding Every Source of Compensation for Your Injuries

 After a car accident caused by someone without insurance, or with insufficient insurance, our law firm will take a close look at your own insurance policy.
 If you have uninsured/underinsured motorist (UM/UIM) coverage, our law firm will make a claim against your own insurance company for your damages that arise out of your accident.

 If you have UM/UIM coverage on more than one vehicle, it may be possible to “stack” the coverage.
 This would allow you to recover compensation from more than one insurance policy.
 This can be very advantageous in situations where you or a loved one has sustained severe injuries.
 You can rely on our law firm to fully explain your rights under your insurance policy.

 Contact a Tampa Car Accident Lawyer:

 Auto accident lawyer Mike Hancock has obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
-Call him for your free, confidential consultation at 813-915-1110.
-Our phones are answered 24 hours a day, seven days a week.
-You can also reach us by our Contact form.
+Contact us today to schedule a consultation for your case.